gateio/gateapi-java/docs/FuturesApi.md

 Enable or disable dual mode

-Before setting dual mode, make sure all positions are closed and no orders are open
+The prerequisite for changing mode is that all positions have no holdings

 ### Example